At what age can kids join the club?

 There are no refunds issued once you sign up for our programs.

-Competition Info: Club skiers compete primarily in events that are organized by the Alberta Freestyle Ski Association.
-We also participate in some IFSA events.
 Fernie Freestyle encourages athletes to try competitions and we have had athletes qualify for Canadian Junior National Freestyle Championship, Canadian Series events and Alberta and BC Provincial Games.